-NOTE 10 - LEASES (CONTINUED)
+NOTE 9 - LEASES (CONTINUED)

 The Organization's Nashville office is leased under a non-cancelable operating lease that was extended on December 31, 2012 for an additional five years.
 The lease provides for annual scheduled rent increases and includes one additional 5-year renewal option.
 The Organization is also responsible for basic operating expenses, to be adjusted annually.
-Rent expense is recognized on the straight-line basis over the initial term of the lease.
-Through December 31, 2012, the Organization subleased a portion of this space to another not-for-profit agency at the same terms.
-Rent payments from the sublessee are reported on the straight-line basis as a reduction of rent expense.
-The excess of rent expense recognized, net of sublease income if applicable, over the amount paid and received is included in accrued expenses.
+Rent expense is recognized on the straight-line basis over the term of the lease.
+The excess of rent expense recognized over the amount paid is included in accrued expenses.